rishikesavan-data/Superstore-Sales-Analysis-Dashboard/README.md

 The Superstore dataset represents four years of U.S. retail transactions across multiple product categories and customer segments.
 Although widely used, much of this data is often underutilized for real business insight.
-This project transforms that raw dataset into a comprehensive business intelligence solution.
+This project transforms the raw dataset into a comprehensive business intelligence solution.

 The goal of this project is to thoroughly analyze the Superstore dataset and extract actionable insights related to sales performance, profitability, customer behavior, discount impact, and operational risk.